Kaggle/kaggle-api/documentation/datasets.md

+ABOUTME: This file documents the Kaggle CLI commands for interacting with datasets.
+ABOUTME: It includes examples for listing, downloading, creating, and managing datasets.

-# Datasets Commands (`kaggle datasets` or `kaggle d`)
+# Datasets Commands

-This section describes commands for interacting with Kaggle datasets.
+Commands for interacting with Kaggle datasets.

 ## `kaggle datasets list`